lucprincen/lucidian-tides/Sessions/1 - Twinward Ambush.md

 When it comes to people who would be interested in buying their goods, he knows of a Mister Primewater, though it’s not someone he’s personally too familiar with.
 Mallory recognises this name, knowing the man’s full name to be Gellan Primewater.
 He is originally from Nicodranas, moved away, but came back after Nicodranas returned from Avernus.
 She knows this name because he was previously stationed out of [[Port Damali]].

 As they continue discussing Nicodranas, Doloris shares she knows of a way into the city by sea, through a temple of Melora.
 This would potentially mean they can avoid the harbour, which would mean they don’t have to pay the 40% Nicodranas taxes.
+But they would have to dock first to find the contact before continuing on to smuggle the payload to the temple.
+This might be deemed suspicious e

 The crew eventually decides to go with the ale and to try and legitimately sell this cargo, hoping to make connections in Nicodranas when they get there so they can consider more illicit dealings later on.
 With this decision made, they have some more drinks, mingling with the other pirates at the bar, who they learn are the crew of the Dragon Fang, captained by Captain Laskillar.
 They’re the ones who collect the cargos that other pirates can then pick up here.